Home - Blog

 History of PCB: How It All Began

 The PCB is one of the greatest inventions in history.
-And the history of PCB traces back to over 130 years.
+The history of PCB traces back to over 130 years.

 Interestingly, the industrial machine has advanced throughout with adjustments and enhancements.
 As a result, it’s almost impossible to compare the first PCBs with modern designs.